MMP for Enriques pairs and singular Enriques varieties: Preliminaries

 \section{Preliminaries}

-We work throughout the paper over the field $\C$ of complex numbers.
-A variety is an integral separated $\C$-scheme of finite type.
-We use the terminology of \cite{Laz04} for notions of positivity and of \cite{KM98,Fuj17book} for standard notions in birational geometry, e.g., singularities of pairs and the Minimal Model Program (MMP).
-In particular, a \emph{pair} $(X,B)$ consists of a normal projective variety $X$ and an effective $\R$-divisor $B$ on $X$ such that $K_X+B$ is $\R$-Cartier, and it is typically assumed to be log canonical.
-We frequently work also in the equivariant setting and we use \cite{Pro21} as our main reference for the equivariant MMP.
-In particular, a \emph{$G$-pair} consists of the following data: a pair $(X,B)$ as above, together with a finite subgroup $G$ of the automorphism group $\Aut(X)$ of $X$, such that $X$ is a $G$-variety and $B$ is a $G$-invariant boundary.
+We work throughout the paper over the field $\C$ of complex numbers, and a variety is an integral separated $\C$-scheme of finite type.
+We use the terminology of \cite{Laz04book_I} for notions of positivity and of \cite{KM98,Fuj17book} for standard notions in birational geometry, e.g., singularities of pairs and the Minimal Model Program (MMP).
+In particular, a \emph{pair} $(X,B)$ consists of a normal projective variety $X$ and an effective $\R$-divisor $B$ on $X$ such that $K_X+B$ is $\R$-Cartier.

-Given now a normal projective variety $X$ and a finite subgroup $G$ of $\Aut(X)$, we also recall the following definitions: \begin{enumerate}[(a)] \item The \emph{stabilizer} of a point $x \in X$ is defined as